srt4rulez/timber-tracy-bar-panel/README.md

 ## What info does it show?

-This tracy panel show info about the following:
+This tracy panel shows info about the following:

 * Dumps the current Timber context into the same format as a Tracy BarDump
 * Rendered Twig File(s)